Newbury Mortgage Services Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Newbury Mortgage Services and to assist in remaining on the Newbury Mortgage Services Approved Conveyancing Solicitors Panel.

-Newbury Mortgage Services Solicitor Panel Information:
+Newbury Mortgage Services Solicitor Panel Assistance:

 What are the Newbury Mortgage Services conveyancing panel arrangements?

 Unlike the CML the Building Society Mortgage Instructions deal with this.
 Section A.12 states ‘In order to act on our behalf your firm or company must be a member of our conveyancing panel provided we are a society that operates one – see specific requirements for details of our arrangements.
-The Special Requirements state:

 You must also comply with the terms and conditions of your Newbury Mortgage Services solicitor panel appointment.